mizusato/KumaChan/README.md

 ## Syntax Highlighting

 There is a plugin called `language-kumachan` for the Atom Editor.
-It is still naive, therefore incorrect hightlight could happen.
+It is still naive, therefore incorrect highlight could happen.

 ## LICENSE